-Cayman Islands Health Services Authority (HSA), the country’s principal healthcare facility, offers the most comprehensive range of inpatient, outpatient and public health services at seven locations on all three islands, including the 124-bed hospital in Grand Cayman and 18-bed hospital in Cayman Brac.
-Ancillary services are available at our district health centers located in West Bay, Bodden Town, North Side East End and Little Cayman.
+Cayman Islands Health Services Authority (HSA), the country’s principal healthcare facility, offers the most comprehensive range of inpatient, outpatient and public health services at nine locations on all three islands, including the 127-bed hospital in Grand Cayman and 18-bed hospital in Cayman Brac.
+Ancillary services are available at our district health centers located in West Bay, Bodden Town, North Side, East End and Little Cayman.
 HSA offers residents and visitors of the Cayman Islands the highest quality of patient care, comfort and safety, delivered by our professional team of doctors, nurses and support staff.

 "The Mission of the Health Services Authority is to provide the highest quality healthcare and improve the well-being of people in the Cayman Islands through accessible, sustainable patient-focused services by highly-skilled, empowered and caring staff in collaboration with our partners."

 Take control of your health with MyHSA Patient Portal

 The Cayman Islands Health Services Authority makes it easy for patients to manage their health information online.
 This FREE service provides patients with SECURE access to their health information 24-hours a day, 7 days a week.